Ikuhisa Minowa: Independent promotions

 Minowa faced Shinichi Suzukawa at IGF: Inoki Genome Fight 2 on August 23, 2014.
 He lost the fight via corner stoppage TKO in the second round.

 Rizin

 Minowa faced former sumo wrestler Sudario Tsuyoshi at Rizin 26 on December 31, 2020.
 He lost the fight via first-round technical knockout.

 Minowa faced Kiyoshi Kuwabara at Rizin Landmark 4 on November 6, 2022.
 He lost the fight via ground and pound TKO stoppage in the first round.

 Professional wrestling career

 In 2010, Minowa turned his attention to professional wrestling.
 On 22 February 2010, Minowaman made his debut for Antonio Inoki's IGF facing and defeating Necro Butcher in a 10-minute match.

 Minowa has also undertook some additional professional wrestling training under the tutelage of Satoru Sayama, the original Tiger Mask.
 On July 18, 2010, Minowa debuted as the fifth generation Tiger Mask.

 On September 5, 2019 it was announced that Minowa would face Timothy Thatcher on Saturday September 14, 2019 as part of Josh Barnett's GCW Bloodsport 2 event.
+He lost the match in 9 minutes and 34 seconds.